willwin4sure/vault/📈Microeconomics/Monopoly and Oligopoly/Cartels.md

 Last time, we discussed what happens in oligopoly when firms do not cooperate.
-However, we discovered that firms can perform better in aggregate by cooperating, and essentially forming a larger monopoly and splitting the profits; this is called a <span style="color:#0088ff">cartel</span>.
+However, we discovered that firms can perform better in aggregate by cooperating—essentially forming a larger monopoly and splitting the profits; this is called a <span style="color:#0088ff">cartel</span>.

 ## Comparing Profits